dimi-fn/Various-Data-Science-Scripts/Virtual_Env/README.md

 - To delete your venv:
     * delete the directory with rmdir "project" /s, or just delete the virtual environment folder manually.

 ### requirements.txt

 In order to create requirements.txt:

 * Go to your venv project path.
-* Check your installed-only for this project packages via: "pip freeze"
+* Check your installed-only for this project packages via: "pip freeze".
 * Save those with the command **"pip freeze > requirements.txt"** (this grabs the packages created in this venv project with the right format of "package"=="version_number", and it creates a requirements.txt text file with those requirements).